-- The borrowers number (the boards five-figure reference number) - The answer to the following three questions - i.
-Is your authority complying with the appropriate requirements of the Boards current circulars? - ii.
-Is this application within the relevant legislation and your council's borrowing powers? - iii.
+- The borrowers number (the boards five-figure reference number) - Then answer to the following questions - i.
+Is this application within the relevant legislation and your council's borrowing powers? - ii.
 By when does the Director of Resources expect the loan to be entirely applied to expenditure?
-(The answer should be expressed in terms of the number of months from the point of application) - Sum required - Method of repayment - Repayment period - Date of advance - Type of loan (fixed or variable) - Interest payment dates or interest payment period - Maturity date (if applicable) - o The Council's legal borrowing limits and the headroom - Sort code and number of the receiving bank. - All the above information is usually supplied by the Head of Financial Services who generally would make any application.
+(The answer should be expressed in terms of the number of months from the point of application) - iii.
+Does the loan qualify for a concessionary rate?